Jerryzjx/Jerryzjx/README.md

 * 2x SWE Intern at [Shopify](https://www.shopify.com) - Making commerce better for everyone!
 * I'm Currently an Undergraduate Research Assistant at the Uwaterloo Vision and Image Processing 👀 Lab
 * Currently Lead LLM Engineer at HarmoniAI @ Wat.AI.
-* Fun Fact: I also race go karting 🏎️ - as a hobby
+* Fun Fact: I also race go karting 🏎️ - as a hobby - Racing Page for my personal website is also coming soon! 👀
 ## How to reach me
 <!--
  Gmail buttom: when user clicks the button, their system default mail app will open and with my email address to send an email